List of content you will read in this article:

 You have created a server, and now it's running, but it is open for everyone, and that is something you don't want at the very beginning.
 So in order to make the server, you need to change the server properties using commands.
 First, create a text document in the folder where Minecraft server files are present.
 You need to save this text document as a .bat file and give it a simple name that you can easily recognize because this is the file that will be used to start your server.

-Once the document is created, open it up and add the given below text in it.
+Once the document is created, open it up and add the below text.
 These texts are the server commands which will help the server to run smoothly.

 Java -Xms1024M -Xmx1024M -jar server.jar pause

--Xms1024M: This command will give your server the required memory to run smoothly; you can change the numbers to allot more RAM memory to the server according to your requirement.
-To find out how much RAM does Minecraft need, check out this blog.
+-Xms1024M: This command will give your server the required memory to run smoothly; you can change the numbers to allot more RAM according to your requirement.
+To find out how much RAM Minecraft need, check out this blog.

 -jar & server.jar: These commands are used to run the jar file, which is present in the same folder.
-In case you have named the .jar file something different, you need to have the exact same name written over here in the document.
+If you have named the .jar file something different, you must have the same name in the document.

-Pause: This will provide the operating system the information to keep running batch files open.
+Pause: This will provide the operating system with the information to keep running batch files open.

 Now save the document as a batch file and close the document.
-Make sure you delete the old text document with the same name as your batch file so as not to get confused.
+Make sure you delete the old text document with the same name as your batch file to avoid getting confused.

 Step – 5: Set Up Properties

-In order to change the properties of the Minecraft server, you need to open the server properties file.
-Once you open up this document, you will see there are a number of properties present, and you can find the one which you want to change and make it true or false depending on your choice.
+To change the properties of the Minecraft server, you need to open the server properties file.
+Once you open up this document, you will see some properties present, and you can find the one you want to change and make it true or false, depending on your choice.

 Step – 6: Port Forwarding

 If you want to connect with your friends who are not on the same network as yours, then you need to use port forwarding to make your server available for them.
-The port forwarding is done via your router, so you need to go to its port forwarding settings and make changes in it accordingly.
+The port forwarding is done via your router, so you must go to its port forwarding settings and adjust it accordingly.